holepunchto/bare/README.md

 Whether or not the process is currently suspended.

+#### `process.exiting`

+Whether or not the process is currently exiting.

 #### `process.exit([code])`

-Terminate the process or current thread with an exit status of `code` which defaults to `process.exitCode`.
-The process will not terminate until all `exit` event listeners have been called.
+Forcefully terminate the process or current thread with an exit status of `code` which defaults to `process.exitCode`.

 #### `process.suspend()`